Victorian Railways hopper wagons: Open wagon fleet

-A further 20 open wagons were built in 1881-1883, but shared the O class and continued the number range up to O60.
+A further 20 open wagons were built in 1881–1883, but shared the O class and continued the number range up to O60.
 These wagons were marked for traffic in the Williamstown area, likely only for short-distance work from the Pier to the adjacent locomotive depot and workshops.
-These were scrapped in 1891-1892; the exception was O54, apparently retained at least until 1897.
+These were scrapped in 1891–1892; the exception was O54, apparently retained at least until 1897.

 1878 type

 Forty-four hopper wagons were acquired during the takeover of the Melbourne and Hobson's Bay Railway Company in 1878, and these were identified by the Victorian Railways as O61-O104.
 They were scrapped by 1889, and replaced with new vehicles recycling their numbers.
-The Victorian Railways also constructed hopper wagons O105-O154 in 1886-1887 (including two O153's), followed by O155-O209 in 1889-1890.
+The Victorian Railways also constructed hopper wagons O105-O154 in 1886–1887 (including two O153's), followed by O155-O209 in 1889–1890.
 O23 was marked off register circa 1885, and a new O23 was built in 1890 to the new design.
 The second O153 was renumbered to O210 in 1891.
 With a handful of exceptions, the majority of this fleet was scrapped following the second world war.
 The older design was not suited for upgrading to automatic couplers.

 15-ton fleet

 A new open hopper wagon design was introduced from 1915, with a steel underframe.
 These were called the "standard" fleet, and were fitted with pin-latched drop doors.
-O211-O260 were built in 1915-1916, followed by O261-O335 in 1919-1920, to accelerate delivery of coal from the Wonthaggi state mine, opened in 1909.
+O211-O260 were built in 1915–1916, followed by O261-O335 in 1919–1920, to accelerate delivery of coal from the Wonthaggi state mine, opened in 1909.
 The mine was used to overcome supply issues due to miner strikes in New South Wales.
 Later wagons were built to bring coal from Yallourn, which was mined to generate power at Newport for the Melbourne suburban electrified system.

-The final wagons were built in 1923, numbered O334 through O388.
-Of those, 334-338 and 345 were built to a modified design to transport pulverised brown coal for locomotive trials; a single locomotive, C16, was modified to burn PBC, and the tender was fitted with a pressurised tank for storage.
+The final wagons were built in 1923, numbered O334 to O388.
+Of those, 334–338 and 345 were built to a modified design to transport pulverised brown coal for locomotive trials; a single locomotive, C16, was modified to burn PBC, and the tender was fitted with a pressurised tank for storage.
 That tender was later transferred to engines DD1022 and A2800 to give data on consumption and efficiency with different types of work.

-ON Ballast wagons
+ON ballast wagons

 From 1959, 75 of the 15-ton fleet of O wagons were randomly selected for conversion for ballast train use, and reclassed as ON.
 Between 1962 and 1968 some of the wagons were returned to the coal fleet, though they retained their ballast-wagon modifications.
 The remaining ON wagons were used for limestone traffic between Nowa Nowa and Maryvale.

-OC Sand wagons
+OC sand wagons

 From the early 1960s, a group of roughly 100 wagons, pulled from both the O and ON sub-groups, were fitted with roofs and sprayed internally with an anti-stick compound, for transport of sand from Koala siding near Lang Lang, to a glass factory in Spotswood.
 Original numbers were retained.